ntthaibk/serenity-web-ui-test/README.md

 - click on the link (notice that sometime IntelliJ will not recognize full link so please copy the link from file://....)
 - The test report will look like this
 - ![report]

+### Definition of Done
+- The test is done when successively passed 3 times in a row